-- Verify the receiver is an 1100XH and the panel is an XR150/XR550 Series panel. - Verify the PANEL header from the receiver is connected to the XBUS header on the XR150/XR550 Series panel. - Briefly reset panel using the RESET header to activate wireless operation and wait one minute to test wireless zone(s). - Verify the House Code (1-50) is programmed in System Options. - Verify appropriate zone numbers are assigned as wireless zones. - Verify that the panel XMIT and REC LEDs alternately flash on and off at a rate of 1/4 second each.
+Verify the PANEL header from the receiver is connected to XBUS header on the XR150/XR550 panel.

+- Briefly reset panel using RESET jumper to activate wireless operation and wait one minute to test wireless zone(s). - Verify the House Code (1-50) is programmed in System Options. - Verify appropriate zone numbers are assigned as wireless zones. - Verify that the panel XMIT and REC LEDs alternately flash on and off at a rate of 1/4 second each.
 If the LEDs are On steady or Off, the panel and receiver are not communicating properly.
-(See Figure 3 and 4). - Verify the 1100XH LEDs operate correctly as listed in 1100XH LED Operation. - Verify transmitters have batteries correctly inserted.
+(See Figure 3). - Verify the 1100X LEDs operate correctly as listed in 1100X LED Operation. - · Verify transmitters have batteries correctly inserted.